 A: You should not upload articles, or similar materials, for which you do not know the source.
 AU Library can help you to determine if you may upload the article.

-Q: If I am the sole author of an article or a similar material, I assume that I am allowed to share this material on Blackboard or make photocopies to my students at my own discretion?
+Q: If I am the sole author of an article or a similar material, I assume that I am allowed to share this material on Brightspace or make photocopies to my students at my own discretion?

 A: Normally, yes, as you hold the copyright to the work.
 Please be aware, however, that you may have transferred some of your rights to, for example, a publisher in connection with publication.
 Therefore, it is by no means certain that you may make unlimited copies of your work.
 You will usually be able to find information on how you may use your own articles on your publisher’s website.

-Q: Should I report everything I copy and scan according to the copydan agreements?
+Q: Should I report everything I copy and scan according to the Copydan agreements?

 A: Yes, you are, if the article is no more than 50 pages.